-- 1.1 LUC was commissioned in October 2016 by Tendring District Council ('the Council') to carry out aHabitats Regulations Assessment (HRA) of the Tendring Draft Local Plan Part 2. - 1.2 The Tendring Draft Local Plan includes both the Strategic Part 1 for Local Plans and the Part 2 Local Plan.
-Part 1 sets out the strategic vision for growth across the North Essex Authorities of Braintree District Council, Colchester Borough Council, and Tendring District Council.
-Part 2 sets out the Local Plan specific to Tendring only.
-This HRA assesses only the Part 2 Local Plan, albeit with consideration of in-combination effects with other plans and projects, including the Strategic Part 1.
-The HRA of the Strategic Part 1 for Local Plans is assessed and reported separately. - 1.3 The purpose of the HRA of the Local Plan screening stage is to determine whether the Tendring District Draft Local Plan Part 2 (which is the Proposed Submission version of the Local Plan1) could result in likely significant effects on any designated European biodiversity site, either alone or incombination with other plans and projects.
-Those aspects of the Local Plan Part 2, for which likely significant effects could not be ruled out, were assessed at the Appropriate Assessment stage to identify whether, in light of avoidance and mitigation measures, the plan will result in adverse effects on the integrity of the European Sites, in accordance with the requirements of the Habitat Regulations.
+- 1.1 LUC was originally commissioned in October 2016 by Tendring District Council ('the Council') to carry out a Habitats Regulations Assessment (HRA) of Section 2 of the Tendring District Preferred Options Local Plan. - 1.2 The Tendring Local Plan Publication Draft includes both the Strategic Section 1 for Local Plans and the Section 2 Local Plan.
+Section 1 sets out the strategic vision for growth across the North Essex Authorities of Braintree District Council, Colchester Borough Council, and Tendring District Council.
+Section 2 sets out the Local Plan specific to Tendring only.
+This HRA assesses only the Section 2 Local Plan, albeit with consideration of in-combination effects with other plans and projects, including the Strategic Section 1.
+The HRA of the Strategic Section 1 for Local Plans is assessed and reported separately. - 1.3 LUC previously undertook the HRA of the 'Tendring District Draft Local Plan Part 2', following which many of the recommendations made in the HRA were incorporated into the Plan.
+Since then, Tendring District Council has submitted its Local Plan Publication Draft.
+This HRA report represents an updated assessment of the Publication Draft as the Council prepares for the Examination in Public. - 1.4 The purpose of the HRA of the Local Plan screening stage was to determine whether the Tendring District Draft Publication Local Plan Section 2 (the submitted Local Plan1) could result in likely significant effects on any designated European biodiversity site, either alone or in-combination with other plans and projects.
+Those aspects of the Local Plan Section 2, for which likely significant effects could not be ruled out, were assessed at the Appropriate Assessment stage to identify whether, in light of avoidance and mitigation measures, the plan will result in adverse effects on the integrity of the European Sites, in accordance with the requirements of the Habitat Regulations.
+Where necessary, additional safeguards or modifications to the plan have been recommended.